jegoyalu/jarisplayer/README.md

 Using github you can fork the project, work on your changes, and send a pull request.

 Enjoy a totally free player ;-)

+##Compiling from source

+Install [haxe](http://haxe.org/) change to the directory where jaris sources reside and run:

+  haxe build.xml

+This will result on the JarisFLVPlayer.swf file which you can embed in your web sites as integrate as part of other projects.